Aaron Finch: Franchise career

 Finch has played for nine teams in the Indian Premier League (IPL), more than any other player.
 He was first selected by Rajasthan Royals in 2010 before going on to play the next two seasons for Delhi Daredevils.
-2013 saw him play for Pune Warriors India, 2014 for Sunrisers Hyderabad and 2015 for Mumbai Indians, although his opportunities for the side were limited due to injury.
+2013 saw him play for Pune Warriors India, 2014 for Sunrisers Hyderabad and 2015 for Mumbai Indians, although his opportunities for the team were limited due to injury.

-In 2016 he was bought by Gujarat Lions, playing for the side for two seasons, before being bought by Kings XI Punjab in the 2018 IPL Auction.
+In 2016 he was bought by Gujarat Lions, playing for the team for two seasons, before being bought by Kings XI Punjab in the 2018 IPL Auction.
 He was released by KXIP at the end of the season and opted out of 2019 IPL season in order to prepare for the 2019 Cricket World Cup.
 He was bought by Royal Challengers Bangalore ahead of the 2020 season.
 In 2022, Finch was signed by the Kolkata Knight Riders as a replacement for Alex Hales for the 2022 Indian Premier League.

 Elsewhere, Finch had played continuously for Melbourne Renegades from the 2011/12 season until retiring after the 2023/24 season.
 Finch also played for Ruhuna Royals in Sri Lanka's 2012 season.